Teradata/kylo/README.md

 Visit [http://kylo.io](http://kylo.io) and unlock the power of Kylo today!

 ## Quick Start

 You can download a pre-configured sandbox and get started with Kylo in no time.
 To get started visit the [Quick Start](http://kylo.io/quickstart.html) page.

 ## Documentation

 Please visit [Kylo documentation](http://kylo.readthedocs.io/) to learn more.

+## Issues and Support

+To raise issues with Kylo, please register and visit the [Jira instance](https://kylo-io.atlassian.net/projects/KYLO).

+For support, questions can be asked on the [Google Groups group](https://groups.google.com/forum/#!forum/kylo-community).

+There is also the #kylo IRC channel on irc.freenode.net.

 ## Code Structure